Santa Rosa, California: Print

 The Press Democrat is published in Santa Rosa and is the largest daily newspaper in the North Bay.
 It is descended from the Sonoma Democrat, founded in 1857.
 Local business papers include the North Bay Business Journal and NorthBay biz.
 The North Bay Bohemian is a free weekly alternative.
 The Sonoma County Gazette is a free monthly paper.

 Sonoma Media Investments is a significant regional presence: besides the Press Democrat and the North Bay Business Journal as well as the Sonoma County Gazette, it owns important newspapers in the nearby cities of Sonoma and Petaluma.

+Television

+The television studios of KQSL are located in Santa Rosa.
+Santa Rosa is primarily served by the San Francisco media market.

+Radio

+The commercial radio stations KZST 100.1 FM and KSRO 103.5 FM are licensed to Santa Rosa.
+Santa Rosa is also home to Wine Country Radio, a group of five stations: KRSH 95.9 FM, Exitos 98.7 FM, Latino 100.9 FM, BOB FM 96.7, and The Drive 95.5 FM.

 Infrastructure

 Law enforcement

 The Santa Rosa Police Department currently has 259 employees, of which 172 are sworn peace officers.
 Its budget is more than $40 million, comprising more than one third of the city's General Fund budget.
 Police shootings in 2007 led to calls for an independent civilian police review board.

 Fire department

 The Santa Rosa Fire Department provides fire protection and emergency medical services.
+Ambulance services are provided by Sonoma County Fire Department working in partnership with Medic Ambulance Service.

 The Santa Rosa Fire Department, like many departments across the United States, made its start as a volunteer organization on February 12, 1861.
 Decades later in 1894 the department made its transition to a paid organization.
 In 1906 a massive 7.8 magnitude earthquake destroyed most of Santa Rosa.
 The department grew to 100 firefighters in 1983 with the addition of the city of Roseland to the SRFD responsibility area.
 Many members of the department serve as part of the California Task Force 4, one of the eight FEMA Urban Search and Rescue Task Forces throughout the state.
 The team, which is deployed as part of the nation's response to disasters both within and outside of the United States, specializes in dealing with large-scale disasters.